richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 To get more out of the model, such as answering questions like

-* For which nonzero parameter values can either species go extinct?
+* Can either species go extinct?
-* For which nonzero parameter values can the population levels oscillate?
+* Can the population levels oscillate?
   * Do they oscillate in phase or out of phase?
-* For which nonzero parameter values do the population levels stabilise?
+* Do the population levels stabilise?

 Some maths is required, but we don't actually have to solve the equations!